MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 :class: exercise

-For this exercise, you will be adding all the functions from your Jupyter notebook to the package.
+For this exercise, you will be adding all the functions from your Jupyter Notebook to the package.
 Create a branch to add your functions.
-Add all of the functions from your Jupyter notebook to the module `functions.py` in your package.
+Add all of the functions from your Jupyter Notebook to the module `functions.py` in your package.
 Verify that you can use your functions.
-Once the functions are added and working, merge into your `main` branch.
+Once the functions are added and working, merge them into your `main` branch.

 `````{admonition} Solution
 :class: solution dropdown